The Importance of Accredited Asian Bridal Makeup Training

 South Asian weddings often span multiple days, each calling for a unique makeup look—Mehndi, ceremony, reception.
 Artists must master layers of complexity: from long-lasting skin, precision colour work, to culturally respectful styling.

-Since this niche grows, numerous providers now offer Asian bridal makeup courses—but beware: not all qualifications are equal.
+As this niche grows, numerous providers now offer Asian bridal makeup courses—but beware: not all qualifications are equal.

 The Accreditation Question: “Accredited by Who?”